 Jeff is a second-year commerce student at The Stephen J. P. Smith School of Business at Queen’s University.
 He’s a member of the varsity rugby team, and he volunteers with QMAC, a group that runs marketing campaigns for the Smith School.
 This summer, Jeff will be working in the finance industry.

-Akeil is currently attending the University of Toronto where he is exploring his interest in political science and international relations.
+Akeil is pursuing a double major in economics and political science at the University of Toronto.
 He competes with the U of T varsity track team and plays Ontario League 1 Soccer with the Sanjaxx Lions.
 Akeil hopes to attend law school in the future.

 Philippe is in his second year of the dentistry program at Laval University.
 He spends the majority of his time in the lab working on his manual skills, as he’ll be treating patients as soon as next fall.
 Philippe has been elected vice-president of finance for Laval’s association for dental medicine students.
 He’s also in the process of enrolling as a dentist in the Canadian Armed Forces.